first-try-software/first-try-software.github.io/_posts/2019-08-30-industrialist.md

 Industrialist is a gem that solves this problem.
 It allows classes to register themselves as "manufacturable" by a specific factory when Ruby loads the file.
 Industrialist can manage any number of factories.
 It supports defaults, so if a factory is passed a key it does not recognize, it can still build an appropriate object.
 A single class can be registered under multiple keys.
 And, keys can be any Ruby object, including hashes, making Industrialist factories super flexible.

+For more on extension without modification, check out [Extenstion without Modification](https://engineering.entelo.com/extension-without-modification-cb0f9cfb64a3).

-Check out Industrialst on [GitHub](https://github.com/entelo/industrialist).
+And, then go see Industrialst on [GitHub](https://github.com/entelo/industrialist).